woodstockcs/robotics-class-docs/leds/animation.md

 Proficient
 {: .label .label-blue }

-Create a single white light that moves down your strip:
+Create a new project called `Moving Light` that makes a single white light that move down your strip:
 1. Start at position 0
 2. Move one position every half second
 3. When it reaches the end, start over at position 0